132nd-vWing/TRMA-Brief/RANGES/Range33.md

 # Range 33
-rev 1.6
+rev 1.7

 ## Air to Air trainer
 The Air to Air training system provides both BFM and BVR training drones.
 The drones are deployed as CAP flights orginating in one of three patrol zones.
-The North, Centre, South patrol zones for Range 33 are roughly 70nm from the eastern edge.
+The patrol zones for Range 33 range from west to east.
+Measued from the Range East edge they are:
+- Far out - 150nm
+- Mid range - 100nm
+- CLose in - 60nm
 4 configurable groups make presetting your requirement easy.
-There is no limit to the number of spawnable group yet.
+There is no limit to the number of spawnable groups yet.

 ## Drone units
 The system currently includes: